-The basalt from Hole 1185A and in Units 1-9 of Hole 1185B is sparsely to moderately olivine phyric and generally highly veined.
+The basalt in Hole 1185A and in Units 1-9 of Hole 1185B is sparsely to moderately olivine phyric and generally highly veined.
 Olivine, the only common phenocryst phase, varies from fresh, in the glassy and aphanitic rims of pillows, to completely replaced by smectite, Fe oxyhydroxide, or calcite.
-Tiny octahedral crystals of chrome spinel are present, often as inclusions in the olivine phenocrysts (Fig. F27).
-Aphanitic pillow margins display a prominent spherulitic texture (Fig. F28) that grades into variolitic texture in fine-grained pillow interiors.
+Tiny octahedral crystals of chrome spinel are present, often as inclusions in the olivine phenocrysts (Fig. 27).
+Aphanitic pillow margins display a prominent spherulitic texture (Fig. 28) that grades into variolitic texture in fine-grained pillow interiors.
 The massive units also have variolitic texture and are less heavily veined.
 Units 10-12 in Hole 1185B contain small, sparse phenocrysts of plagioclase and clinopyroxene in addition to olivine.
 These rocks are similar in appearance to the basalt flows at Sites 1183 and 1186 and, like them, contain plagioclase-rich xenoliths.
-Shipboard ICP-AES analyses show that Units 10-12 are also very similar in composition to basalt from Holes 1183A and 1186A (Figs. F10, F11, F12, F13).
-For example, all have TiO2 $\approx$ 1.1 wt%, Cr $\approx$ 200 ppm, and Zr $\approx$ 60 ppm and appear to belong to the widespread Kwaimbaita magma type.
-In contrast, samples of the overlying basalt flows and those in Hole 1185A have the lowest concentrations of incompatible elements (TiO2 $\approx$ 0.7 wt%; Zr $\approx$ 38 ppm; Fig. F12) and the most primitive, magnesium-rich compositions (MgO 8-10 wt%; Cr $\approx$ 460 ppm) yet found in basalt from the plateau (Figs. F11, F13).
-This combination of elemental characteristics appears to indicate that their parental magmas formed by even higher total fractions of partial melting than other Ontong Java Plateau basalts (see "Results from Previous Sampling of Cretaceous Igneous Basement," p.
-6, in "Background").
+Shipboard ICP-AES analyses show that Units 10-12 are also very similar in composition to basalt at Sites 1183 and 1186 (Figs. 10, 11, 12, 13).
+For example, all have TiO2 \approx 1.1 wt%, Cr \approx 200 ppm, and Zr \approx 60 ppm and appear to belong to the widespread Kwaimbaita magma type.
+In contrast, the overlying basalt flows (those in Hole 1185A, and Units 1-9 in Hole 1185B) have the lowest concentrations of incompatible elements (TiO2 \approx 0.7 wt%; Zr \approx 38 ppm; Fig. 12) yet recorded in basalt from the Ontong Java Plateau.
+Furthermore, Units 1-8 are composed of the most primitive, magnesium-rich basalt (MgO 8-10 wt%; Cr \approx 460 ppm) yet found on the plateau (Figs. 11, 13).
+This combination of elemental characteristics appears to indicate that the magmas formed by even higher total fractions of partial melting than other Ontong Java Plateau basalt (see "Background" section above).

-Bulk densities are higher (>2.4 g/cm) in Units 2, 5, 10, and 11 than in Units 3 and 6-9 (<2.3 g/cm).
+Bulk densities are higher (>2.4 g/cm3) in Units 2, 5, 10, and 11 than in Units 3 and 6-9 (<2.3 g/cm3).
 Both grain and bulk density decrease downhole in Units 4-9, corresponding to a change from massive to highly veined pillow basalt, and bulk density increases with the change from veined to massive basalt from Unit 9 to Units 10-12.
-P-wave velocities are generally >5000 m/s in the dense basalt of Units 2 and 10-12 and generally <5000 m/s in the veined basalt of Units 3 and 6-9.
+P-wave velocities are generally >5000 m/s in the dense basalts of Units 2 and 10-12 and generally <5000 m/s in the veined basalts of Units 3 and 6-9.